Kavindulakmal/Terraform/README.md

 - **Destroy**: Tear down the infrastructure with `terraform destroy` when done.

 ## Contributing
 Feel free to fork this repository and contribute by adding new configurations or improving existing ones.
-Pull requests are welcome!
+Pull requests are welcome! <br>
 Happy Coding!!!

 ## Copyright